Network Device Registration

 Aerohive (integration is only supported on HiveManager Classic)

 Simply log into the interface for the device, then enter the username and password for your Cisco Umbrella account.
 The device should authenticate automatically and appear in the Umbrella dashboard in a few minutes.
-Information about the API token can be ignored.
+Information about the API token (below) can be ignored.

 The second way to register a device is with an API token.
 Your vendor should be approved by Cisco Umbrella to use the networking hardware vendors to integrate their network devices with the Umbrella dashboard.